-JARVEE is not cloud based, hence all information are stored locally and in order for the software to continue executing its scheduled tasks, both the computer and JARVEE should be up and running at all times.
+JARVEE is not cloud-based, hence all information is stored locally and in order for the software to continue executing its scheduled tasks, both the computer and JARVEE should be up and running at all times.
 In addition, JARVEE relies heavily on the speed of your connection for flawless automation experience.

 We understand that this entire scenario may not be workable for some, which is perfectly understandable, but that should not stop anyone from enjoying the full potential of JARVEE.
 A good solution to this is to get a VPS and install JARVEE there, this way you can have it running 24/7 even when your computer is off.